Ashab-Khan/my-portfolio/README.md

 - Clean and responsive layout
 - About section with education and skills
 - Projects section to highlight my work
-- Contact form that sends messages to my email using SMTP

 ---